Unusual Options Activity Insight: SPDR Select Sector Fund - Utilities | Benzinga

 Unusual Options Activity Insight: SPDR Select Sector Fund - Utilities

 Shares of SPDR Select Sector Fund – Utilities (NYSE:XLU) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $66.36.
+Following the unusual option alert, the stock price moved up to $67.88.

 - Sentiment: BULLISH